Phala-Network/ra-quote-explorer/docs/api.md

 ## File Upload API

-Upload a file for verification.
-This endpoint implements rate limiting and file size restrictions.
+Upload a file or hex string for verification.
+This endpoint implements rate limiting and size restrictions.

 ### Endpoint